microsoft/reverse-proxy/src/ReverseProxy.Core/Service/RuntimeModel/README.md

 ## Class naming conventions

-* Classes named `*Info` (`RouteInfo`, `BackendInfo`, `EndpointInfo`) represent the 3 primary abstractions in Island Gateway (Routes, Backends and Endpoints);
+* Classes named `*Info` (`RouteInfo`, `BackendInfo`, `EndpointInfo`) represent the 3 primary abstractions in Reverse Proxy (Routes, Backends and Endpoints);

-* Classes named `*Config` (`RouteConfig`, `BackendConfig`, `EndpointConfig`) represent portions of the 3 abstractions that only change in reaction to Island Gateway config changes.
+* Classes named `*Config` (`RouteConfig`, `BackendConfig`, `EndpointConfig`) represent portions of the 3 abstractions that only change in reaction to Reverse Proxy config changes.
   For example, when the health check interval for a backend is updated, a new instance of `BackendConfig` is created with the new values, and the corresponding `AtomicHolder` in `BackendInfo` is updated to point at the new instance;

-* Classes named `*DynamicState` (`BackendDynamicState`, `EndpointDynamicState`) represent portions of the 3 abstractions that change in reaction to Island Gateway's runtime state.
+* Classes named `*DynamicState` (`BackendDynamicState`, `EndpointDynamicState`) represent portions of the 3 abstractions that change in reaction to Reverse Proxy's runtime state.
   For example, when new endpoints are discovered for a backend, a new instance of `BackendDynamicState` is created with the new values, and the corresponding `AtomicHolder` in `BackendInfo` is updated to point at the new instance;